awillborn/Dophin-Flashcards/README.md

 1. Flash Cards Quiz
 2. Supports Multiple Decks
 3. Tracking of Number of Correct and Incorrect Guesses
-4. User Login
+4. User Login Authentication
 5. New User Register
-6. Choice of Decks
+6. Arabic, French and Chemistry sample decks

 **Trello at:**